ompl/ompl/doc/markdown/constrainedPlanning.md

 - `ompl::base::AtlasStateSpace`, a constrained state space that, while planning, builds a piecewise linear approximation of \f$X\f$ using tangent spaces.
 This approximation is called an _atlas_, and is used to guide planning.
 - `ompl::base::TangentBundleStateSpace`, a constrained state space similar to `ompl::base::AtlasStateSpace`, but lazily evaluates the atlas.

 Each of these state spaces has their own documentation that can be viewed on their page.
-The augmented state space approach taken by OMPL was presented in [this paper](http://kavrakilab.org/publications/kingston2017decoupling-constraints.pdf).
+The augmented state space approach taken by OMPL was presented in [a paper presented at ISRR 2017](http://kavrakilab.org/publications/kingston2017decoupling-constraints.pdf).
 More information about constrained motion planning is presented in [this review paper](http://kavrakilab.org/publications/kingston2018sampling-based-methods-for-motion-planning.pdf).

 You can view an example of how to use the constrained planning framework in [this tutorial](constrainedPlanningTutorial.html)!